BenWibking/jaff/docs/development/code-style.md

 # Code Style Guide

-This guide outlines the coding standards and best practices for JAFF development.

 ## Python Version

 JAFF supports Python 3.9 and higher.
 Write code that is compatible with Python 3.9+.